circumcise ceased to apply!

 inward grace, namely re-birth, and is ordained for all time by Christ.

-up this section of Genesis.
-Paul was arguing against the Jewish idea that because they were
+brings up this section of Genesis.
+Paul was arguing against the Jewish idea that because

-"sons of Abraham" they were saved.
-They believed, and rightly so, that they came into the
+they were "sons of Abraham" they were saved.
+They believed, and rightly so, that they

 "saved" before he was circumcised"!
 This would have rocked the very foundations of the